Electric cars – the ultimate guide

 How much are maintenance costs for electric cars?

+Electric vehicles (EVs) are generally cheaper to maintain than fossil fuel vehicles, as much as £600 cheaper if you charge it at home.
 This is due to the fact that most EVs have fewer working parts than a standard internal combustion car.
 Whilst this means that that is less that can go wrong, EVs still need regular servicing in order to run efficiently.

 Additionally, any niche or highly specialist repairs could be more expensive than in a traditional car, since not all mechanics are trained in servicing EV engines.